 The convention will take place in the Glasgow University Charles Wilson Building, 1 University Avenue.
 It is wheelchair accessible.

 Speakers include tax expert and political economist Professor Richard Murphy, award winning architect Malcolm Fraser, Common Weal director Robin McAlpine, Glasgow University Urban Studies Professor David Adams and housing academic and architect Sarah Glynn.
-Full list of speakers and timetable TBC - follow the event page for updates.
+The programme for the event is pictured below.
+Follow the eventbrite for more updates.

 We need big answers to the housing crisis which go beyond sound bites about affordability and housebuilding targets.
 We need a bigger idea about what our homes, communities and places should look like and how to get there.